Now Reading

 3. How have these moments impacted your personal/professional journey?

-I quickly became emotionally independent and very comfortable with being on my own as well.
+I became emotionally independent very quickly and soon felt very comfortable being on my own.
 I may not have been a party girl in the past, but I wasn’t a wallflower either.
 These situations have taught me that I can move faster if I don’t get distracted by people and other things.
-Since then, I also live more of this attitude towards life.
+Since then, I have been living this attitude to life more.

 4. in Germany, there is a rather restrained approach to the term “failure”.
 What does it mean to you to fail and was there a moment when you thought you couldn’t find a way out?

-There was that more often than not, however, I never really felt like I had failed.
+There were a few times, but I never really felt like I had failed.
 I’ve gotten into the habit of calling in extreme scenarios to my rescue in these situations.
 I have always told myself that I will not have failed until I am homeless, end up in jail, or there is no, so really no way out.
 This extreme case never happened, of course, so I was also always aware that a solution would somehow be found.
-Everything works out somehow.
+Everything works itself out somehow.

 5. in your opinion, are there external and internal indicators of success and if so, what would they be for you?